Omaha 11010 Emmet St 402-614-6666

 Key Takeaways

-• Linoleum is one of the oldest flooring materials, with a legacy extending 150 years.
+• Linoleum is one of the oldest types of flooring materials, with a legacy extending 150 years.

 • Linoleum lost its popularity with new home construction between the 1940s to 1990s, but it’s making a comeback in modern home construction.